Testing and Monitoring in Addison’s Disease

 How can the cause of Addison's disease be differentiated?

-A thorough review of all medications that your pet has been receiving (both oral and topical formulations) is essential.
-If your pet has received medication containing corticosteroids that are suddenly stopped, they may have a temporary Addisonian condition that only requires treatment for a short time.
+Medication review: It is essential for your veterinarian to thoroughly review all medications your pet has been receiving (both oral and topical).
+If your pet has suddenly stopped receiving medication containing corticosteroids, they may have a temporary Addisonian condition that only requires treatment for a short time.

-• Endogenous ACTH concentration is typically increased in pets with Addison's disease due to adrenal gland disease.
+• High endogenous ACTH typically occurs in pets with primary Addison’s disease (adrenal gland disease).

-Since both cortisol and aldosterone hormones are usually decreased with Addison's disease, do we need to measure aldosterone as well?
+Both cortisol and aldosterone are usually decreased with Addison's disease, so should aldosterone be measured as well?

-Studies have shown that measuring aldosterone concentrations does not reliably differentiate the different causes of Addison's disease.
-Therefore, it is rarely indicated.
+Studies have shown that measuring aldosterone concentrations does not reliably differentiate the different causes of Addison's disease, so it is rarely indicated.

 © Copyright 2024 LifeLearn Inc. Used and/or modified with permission under license.